frheg/DAT250_Assignments/expass/dat250-expass6.md

 # Experiment assignment 6 - RabbitMQ

+I implemented a simple RabbitMQ service that can send and receive messages to/from a RabbitMQ broker.
+The service is used in my Poll application to send messages when a new poll is created, and the PollManager listens for these messages and creates the poll in the database.

 ### Technical problems that you encountered during installation and use of Redis and how you resolved

 I had issues with dependencies in imports and circular dependencies between my RabbitMQService and PollManager as both autowired eachother.
 Solution was to use Lazy annotation in RabbitMQService on the PollManager autowiring.